How To Embrace the Rain on your Wedding Day

 Coping with Rain on your Wedding Day

-No one books their wedding hoping it rains, but there is always a chance so here are out tips for ensuring you get the most of out of even if it does rain!
+No one books their wedding hoping it rains, but there is always a chance, here are our tips incase it rains on your wedding day.

 When to get Married?